-TENANT FILES MOTION TO VACATE JUDGMENT
+TENANT FILES A MOTION TO VACATE JUDGMENT

 When the landlord is granted possession and/or a money judgment in the Eviction court, the defendant has a certain amount of time to vacate the judgment.
 All 50 states have this grace period and it can be 3 days up to 30 days so be sure to check your state statute.

 The landlord will receive a notice through the mail stating that the defendant has filed a motion to vacate the judgment.
 The courts will have scheduled a motion hearing with date and time.
 This automatically stops the sheriff from removing the defendant.
 Any extra costs that accrue will be added to the Post-Judgment proceedings to collect.

 At the motion hearing, the Judge will review any new evidence to reverse the decision.
 If the landlord followed the procedures correctly, the Judge will deny the motion.
 Be sure to motion for immediate possession and see what the Judge decides.

 If the Judge denies immediate possesion have the extra rent amount calculated from the time of the first possession date to the date of the motion.
 Ask the Judge to grant the extra amount of rent that has accrued to the original judgment.